allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 ### Which development constraints (if any) did we want to introduce intentionally?

 We wanted the architecture of the new solution to follow a certain set of rules in order to maintain its structure.
 We also wanted to make it harder for engineers to break those rules.
-In the short term it might be a drawback but we are interested in keeping the codebase well-maintained in the long run.
-By carefully designing the APIs and applying static type analysis we were not only able to meet the requirement but also lifted some complexity from engineers’ shoulders and this is where TypeScript shines brightly.
+In the short term it might be a drawback, but we are interested in keeping the codebase well-maintained in the long run.
+By carefully designing the APIs and applying static type analysis we were not only able to meet the requirement but also lifted some complexity from engineers’ shoulders, and this is where TypeScript shines brightly.

 ## Applying all of the above in a new store solution

-Based on the conclusions reached above we could start the actual work and started it from the core, which is the store entity.
+Based on the conclusions reached above we were ready to start the actual work and started it from the core, that is the store entity.
 As with any store solutions, let us list functional characteristics that one should provide.

 The store should:
 * hold current runtime state